Thai Toilets – Get Me Out Of Here

 Big trouble in tourist Thailand, I wouldn’t go that far, but it would have taken some explaining.
 I was in a Thai toilet, my camera primed.
 I wanted one more shot, a big one.
 My problem was the dim lighting; I didn’t want my camera to flash.
 I had visions of flashing being read out from the police charge sheet.
 I wouldn’t recommend taking photographs in Thai toilets it can be quite embarrassing.

 You may think your first evening in the village is going well.
-You’ve certainly shown your girlfriend’s family how to drink and you haven’t had to empty your bladder all night.
-You really are one amazing falang.
+You’ve indeed shown your girlfriend’s family how to drink, and you haven’t had to empty your bladder all night.
+You are one fantastic falang.

 Uncle Boon has collapsed in a drunken heap and proven to you that Thai vomit has just as much tomato in it as the western variety.
-Uncle Sakchai staggered off into the jungle singing a strange sounding lullaby about one hour before and is yet to return.
-You glance over at Grandma’s dentures fizzing away in a half drank whisky and soda as your girlfriends brother snores loudly in his sleep with a Marlboro cigarette still burning in his hand.
-You really are one smart falang.
+Uncle Sakchai staggered off into the jungle, singing a strange-sounding lullaby about one hour before and is yet to return.
+You glance over at Grandma’s dentures fizzing away in half drank whisky and soda as your girlfriend’s brother snores loudly in his sleep with a Marlboro cigarette still burning in his hand.
+You are one smart falang.

 The hot and sticky night takes a turn as a gentle cooling wind starts to stir, and as your body temperature lowers your bladder swells to twice the size.
 Hey Slackbladder, it’s time for your first visit to Grandma’s toilet.